CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 ## Bus jams

-> This issue does not apply to evacuation busses, because their depot (the emergency shelter) only serves a single route.
+> This issue does not apply to evacuation buses, because their depot (the emergency shelter) only serves a single route.

-Passenger and sightseeing bus depots can service multiple bus routes, and each route can have multiple busses on it, so there is a risk of "bus jams" at the start/end of shifts; the depot can become jammed with busses.
+Passenger and sightseeing bus depots can service multiple bus routes, and each route can have multiple busses on it, so there is a risk of "bus jams" at the start/end of shifts; the depot can become jammed with buses.

 There are several ways to overcome such issues:

-* Use bus lanes to prevent other road vehicles from delaying busses
+* Use bus lanes to prevent other road vehicles from delaying buses
 * Don't place the first stop of two or more lines in the same spot
-* Spread several depots around your city so they service different lines
+* Spread several depots around your city, so they service different lines

 ## Bus lanes

-Bus lanes allow busses (and often taxis, emergency and service vehicles) to avoid getting stuck in traffic jams caused by other road vehicles.
+Bus lanes allow buses (and often taxis, emergency and service vehicles) to avoid getting stuck in traffic jams caused by other road vehicles.
 The vanilla game has several bus roads, and there are huge numbers of additional roads in the Steam Workshop.

 You will sometimes find cars and trucks using bus lanes, particularly near junctions where they use them as a turning lane; this can disrupt your bus services.
 To fix that, you can **Ban private cars and trucks on bus lanes** in [](Policies.md).